marcopernpruner/eudi-wallet-it-docs/docs/en/security-privacy-considerations.rst

 thus reducing the opportunity for a successful attack.

 .. note::
-  Other security measures are currently under evaluation in issue #117 (https://github.com/italia/eudi-wallet-it-docs/issues/117), where a list of mitigations from [`OAuthCrossDeviceSec`_] are discussed.
+  Other security measures are currently under evaluation in issue number [117](https://github.com/italia/eudi-wallet-it-docs/issues/117), where a list of mitigations from [`OAuthCrossDeviceSec`_] are discussed.
 Two examples are:

   - Short Lived/Timebound QR Codes: Reducing the lifetime of the QR code (e.g., 2-3 mins) is fundamental to restrict the time window available for the attacks.